Coeliac disease

 About coeliac disease

-Coeliac disease isn’t the same as a food allergy or food sensitivity.
-It’s an autoimmune condition.
+Coeliac disease isn’t the same as a food allergy or food sensitivity, it’s an autoimmune condition.
 This means your body’s immune system mistakenly attacks your own healthy tissue.
-If you have coeliac disease, your immune system mistakes gluten for something harmful.
+If you have coeliac disease, this reaction happens when you eat a protein called gluten.
+Your immune system mistakes gluten for something harmful.
 Gluten is a protein found in wheat, barley and rye.
+This means it is found in foods such as bread, cereals and pasta.

 Causes of coeliac disease